 In addition to food distribution, we have several programs that help our partner ministries meet the food needs of those families and individuals living in their communities.

-Our Compassion Pack program provides snacks to help meet food needs of students while they are away from school, as the majority of inner city students eat at least two meals a day at school and are often left to find food on their own when school is not in session.
+This program provides snacks to help meet food needs of students while they are away from school, as the majority of inner city students eat at least two meals a day at school and are often left to find food on their own when school is not in session.
 Compassion Packs can be sponsored for $5 per pack.

 Through our Birmingham Sharing Gardens program, we help run seven community gardens, including gardens in North Birmingham, Woodlawn, Fairfield, West End, Pratt City, and East Lake, as well as two in-ground gardens and an aquaponics garden at our Ministry Center in Avondale.
 These gardens enable community members to supplement their food pantries and care for their church members and neighbors.
 They also provide opportunities for children participating in summer camps to learn, eat and understand the process of growing their own food.

 We started our aquaponics system in 2015 and are so excited to be able to grow additional food for our food ministry.
 "Aquaponics is the cultivation of fish and plants together in a constructed, recirculating ecosystem utilizing natural bacterial cycles to convert fish waste to plant nutrients.
 This is an environmentally friendly, natural food-growing method that harnesses the best attributes of aquaculture and hydroponics without the need to discard any water or filtrate or add chemical fertilizers."
 (Aquaponic Gardening Community, Nov 2010) With this method, we can grow year-round, grow more plants per square inch than traditional gardening, and provide a place for others to come and learn!